NicorDesigns/SpringJDBC/doc/JDBC8DirectJDBCDao.md

 ### 4 create the Charity Model Object and its related Model Objects Program

-    For this run we will be implementing the FK and relationships between the Charity and Category in our Charity DB Table
+    For this run we will be implementing the relationships between the Charity and Category in our Charity Object Model Graph

 ### 5  Create the Charity DAO Interface and Charity DAO Implementation class